finbourne/lusid-configuration-sdk-python-preview/sdk/docs/ConfigurationSetsApi.md

 # **generate_access_token**
 > PersonalAccessToken generate_access_token(action=action)

-[EARLY ACCESS] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token
+[DEPRECATED] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token

 ### Example